1.1 Meet with owner to fully understand the basic needs for the site.

-- Require a current passing ASTM C 1262 or equivalent governing standard or public authority, test report from material supplier in northern or cold weather climates.
-See Figure 1-2 for Freeze Thaw Durability Criteria and Regional Map to define the appropriate zone and requirements for the project.
+- Require a current passing ASTM C 1262 or equivalent governing standard or public authority, test report from the material supplier in northern or cold weather climates.
+See Figure 1-2 for Freeze-Thaw Durability Criteria and Regional Map to define the appropriate zone and requirements for the project.

 - Avoid using SRW products for steps or walkways where de-icing salts will be used.
 Use SRW as the base material with a concrete or stone slab step cover.

-- Where de-icing chemicals land on a SRW retaining wall, consider a more durable capping unit.
+- Where de-icing chemicals land on a segmental retaining wall, consider a more durable capping unit.
 Durability concerns occur where there are saturated conditions in repeated freezing and thawing conditions.